 T1 C+ (Gd)

-- enhancement is usually arterial and may be brief
+enhancement is usually arterial ("hypervascularity")

-rim enhancement may persist (referred to as a capsule)
+rim enhancement may persist ("capsule")

-- T2 - variable, typically hyperintense
+T2: variable, typically moderately hyperintense

 Treatment and prognosis

-If the lesion is small then resection is possible (partial hepatectomy) and may result in cure, as may liver transplantation with total hepatectomy.
-The remarkable ability of the liver to regenerate means that up to 2/3rds of the liver can be resected 10.
-To be suitable for a liver transplantation it is generally agreed that certain criteria should be met (see Milan criteria).
+If the lesion is small then resection is possible (partial hepatectomy) and may result in remission.
+The remarkable ability of the liver to regenerate means that up to two-thirds of the liver can be resected 19.

-If a tumour is resectable, then 5 year survival is at ~ 37-56% 3.
+If a tumor is resectable, then 5-year survival is ~45% (range 37-56%) 23.

-General imaging differential considerations include
+General imaging differential considerations include: